 In most cases, the landlord must provide a tenant with 24 hours written notice of entry.
 Entry must be between 8:00 a.m. and 8:00 p.m.
 The notice must specify the reason, day and time of entry.
-Only certain reasons for entry without written notice are permitted under the Residential Tenancies Act, such as emergency repairs or showing the unit to potential buyers.
-The landlord is not required to provide the tenant with 24 hours written notice in certain situations, including:
+The landlord is not required to provide the tenant with 24 hours written notice in certain situations, including where:

-- the landlord shows the unit to prospective tenants after notice of termination has been given
+- the landlord is showing the unit to prospective tenants after notice of termination has been given

 Where can I find a cheap apartment?

-It is increasingly difficult to find an affordable place to live if you are a low-income tenant.
-In some communities in Ontario, there are agencies, often referred to as "Housing Help Centres" that try to help low-income people find accommodation in private rental housing.
-A number of communities also have social housing units operated by the municipality or region, but the waiting lists can be very long.
-For a list of the social housing providers in Ontario by region, see the Ontario Non Profit Housing Association (ONPHA) web site at http://www.onpha.on.ca/about_non_profit_housing/tenants/default.asp?load=coordinated_access.
-See also http://www.settlement.org/sys/faqs_detail.asp?faq_id=4000231
+It is difficult to find an affordable place to live if you are living on a low income.
+Most communities have "Housing Help Centres" that try to help low-income people find accommodation in private rental housing.
+You can find one that serves your community at https://findhousinghelp.ca/ A number of communities provide affordable rental housing to their residents, but the waiting lists can be very long.
+To find out how to apply, see the information from the Ontario Non Profit Housing Association at Ontario Non-Profit Housing Association.
+Information about other housing options is available from Settlement.org

 Is there financial help just to tide me over until I can pay my rental arrears?

-In some communities in Ontario there are "rent banks" that loan tenants money to pay their rental arrears.
+Most communities in Ontario have "rent banks" that lend tenants money to pay their rental arrears.
 These rent banks are administered by different agencies in every community, and often have strict criteria about lending money.
-If you are on social assistance, you may qualify for some kind of "shelter fund" or be able to get access to "community start-up" to prevent your eviction and you should contact your worker, or visit http://www.ontariorentbank.net.
+To find out about them visit http://www.ontariorentbank.net.
+If you are on social assistance, you should start by discussing the problem with your worker.

 How do I form a tenants' association?

 There are a number of ways to bring tenants together for short-term projects or longer term organizing.
-The Federation of Metro Tenants' Associations in Toronto has published a Tenant Organizing Manual that you can find at http://www.torontotenants.org (look in "FMTA literature on line") and click on the document.
+The Federation of Metro Tenants' Associations in Toronto has published a Tenant Organizing Manual that you can find here.
+Another tenant organizing manual has been prepared by R.E.N.T. in Waterloo and can be found here.

 I live in a housing co-op.
 Does the Residential Tenancies Act apply?

-I live in non-profit/social housing.
+I live in non-profit housing.
 Does the Residential Tenancies Act apply?

 I'm a landlord.
 Where can I get help?

-The Landlord's Self-Help Centre is an incorporated non-profit organization that provides information, assistance and educational programs to Ontario's small scale landlords free of charge. http://www.landlordselfhelp.com/frontpage.asp
+The Landlord's Self-Help Centre is a non-profit organization that provides information, assistance and educational programs to Ontario's small-scale landlords free of charge.
+For information about them go to http://www.landlordselfhelp.com/frontpage.asp